Xesco Espar

-Francesc "Xesco" Espar Moya (born January 4, 1963 in Barcelona, Catalonia, Spain) is a handball trainer and a former player.
+Francesc "Xesco" Espar Moya (born January 4, 1963, in Barcelona, Catalonia, Spain) is a handball trainer and a former player.

 He began playing handball in Sagrada Família school in Barcelona, GEIEG club in Girona and finally in the professional team of FC Barcelona Handbol.

-After that he began to train some of the younger categories of FC Barcelona, being later the third trainer of the professional team and finally in the 2004-05 season became the trainer of FC Barcelona.
+After that he began to train some of the younger categories of FC Barcelona, being later the third trainer of the professional team and finally in the 2004-05 season became the trainer of FC Barcelona Handbol.
+In 2007, he is replaced by Manolo Cadenas.

-Currently, is the FC Barcelona Handbol trainer.